Fatima-Kashif/To-Do-List/README.md

 # To-Do-List
-To do list using HTML CSS and Javascript
+To do list by using HTML CSS and Javascript